 Applicant tracking systems (ATS) are now a key component of the job hiring process, which means resumes need to be compatible with these systems so that they are properly scanned and analyzed.
 If not, your application may be rejected simply because it did not meet basic formatting requirements.

 That is why it is so important to make your resume ATS-friendly.
-But how do you do it?
-We’re here to help.
+But what is an ATS-friendly resume?
+Our guide will answer your questions and help you build one.

 This guide will show you:

 Want to make sure your resume is ATS-friendly?
-Then try out our ATS Resume Checker and see how well your current resume holds up.
-Or, use our AI Resume Builder to quickly make an ATS resume.
-Upload your resume or start a new one, choose a customizable template and fill it out with generated suggestions tailored to your needs.
+Try out our ATS Resume Checker to analyze your current resume’s ATS performance.
+Or, use our AI Resume Builder to make an ATS resume quickly.
+Upload your resume or start a new one, choose a customizable template, and fill it out with generated suggestions tailored to your needs.

 What Is an ATS Resume?